ShathaAltassan/PongGame/README.md

     }
 }
 ```

-## Getting Started

-### Installation

-1. Clone or download this repository.
-2. Open the project in Visual Studio.
-3. Build and run the application.

 ## How to Play

 - Use the arrow keys to control the paddle and hit the ball.